caraml-dev/turing/engines/experiment/docs/rpc_plugins.md

 }
 ```

-ExperimentRunner's configuration is stored in Turing database together with the rest of the Router configuration.
+ExperimentRunner's configuration is stored in the Turing database together with the rest of the Router configuration.
 I.e:

 **Router Configuration Stage:**
   1. Turing Server calls `ExperimentEngine plugin`::`ExperimentManager`::`GetExperimentRunnerConfig` to retrieve